pelicanbaytennisgroups/content/page/groups/signupprocess.md

 ### 2. Chelsea Groups

-- Chelsea Groups is provide by the Pelican Bay Foundation as part of the Chelsea court reservation application
+- Chelsea Groups is provided by the Pelican Bay Foundation as part of the Chelsea court reservation application
 - Chelsea Groups is accessed through the Pelican Bay website and tennis reservations
 - Chelsea is supported by the Tennis Desk and the Pelican Bay Foundation
 - Chelsea Groups creates random match pairings only.